zeenea/public-connector-sdk/README.md

 ### Inventory

-A click on the **Inventory** button in Zeenea Datacatalog's Admin interface triggers the creation of a new `Connection` from the factory and the retrieval, through the Connection, of list of existing items located in the datasource.
+A click on the **Inventory** button in Zeenea Datacatalog's Admin interface triggers the creation of a new `Connection` from the factory and the retrieval, through the Connection, of identifiers of existing items located in the datasource.

 The following diagram exposes the chaining of method calls leading to the item inventory.